 With a weight of 3.8 lbs (1.7 kg), the machine is useful for frequent travelers, students, and office workers.

 Despite the plastic chassis, the Aspire 5 gives off a premium vibe, thanks to its silver finish.
-I also like the thin profile which not only looks good, but is practical when carrying around.
+Its thin profile adds to its pleasant appearance.

 There’s also beautiful Acer branding on the bottom bezel and the lid.